ouarez/acosys/business/portfolio.md

       • Coding of results into a database provided by the client

-      • Interpretation of open-ended responses from an Aboriginal perspective• Analysis and report on results to stakeholders
+      • Interpretation of open-ended responses from an Indigenous perspective• Analysis and report on results to stakeholders